-From the category of "local wine" or “Ortswein” and up, we create our wines using spontaneous fermentation in large, old wooden barrels.
-We let them mature for a long time on the yeast and do so without applying bâtonnage (stirring settled lees and yeast).
+In the category “Local Wine” and better, we ferment our white wines spontaneously in large old wooden barrels.
+We let them ripen in the leavenings for a long time and do not practice battonage (stirring up the wine yeast).

 Rieslings are our specialty